 The Inter-American Court of Human Rights (IACtHR) will hold its 145th Ordinary Period of Sessions, virtually, from November 1 to 28.
 [IACtHR Press Release] The Court will meet privately to deliberate concerning eight forthcoming judgments, and to discuss monitoring of compliance with prior judgments and implementation of provisional measures.

 Working Group on the Universal Periodic Review

-The Working Group on the Universal Periodic Review (UPR) will hold its 36th Session from November 2 to 13; the session had been postponed from May due to COVID-19.
-[OHCHR Press Release] The 14 countries to be reviewed are: Andorra, Belarus, Bulgaria, Croatia, Honduras, Jamaica, Liberia, Libya, Malawi, Maldives, Marshall Islands, Mongolia, Panama, and the United States of America.
+The Working Group on the Universal Periodic Review (UPR) will hold its 39th Session from November 1 to 12.
+The 14 countries to be reviewed, in chronological order, are: Greece, Suriname, Samoa, Hungary, Sudan, Saint Vincent and the Grenadines, Papua New Guinea, Tajikistan, Tanzania, Eswatini, Antigua and Barbuda, Trinidad and Tobago, Thailand, and Ireland.
 The documentation for each State’s review is available on the Human Rights Council website.
 The session will be streamed on UN Web TV.
 For more information on the UPR, visit the IJRC Online Resource Hub.

 UN Human Rights Treaty Bodies

 UN treaty bodies have now resumed State party reviews and in-person sessions, which had been postponed because of COVID-19.
 Note that the November 2021 sessions are not listed in the OHCHR calendar of meetings, but are listed on the relevant bodies’ webpages and (some) in a summary document prepared by the OHCHR.
 Treaty bodies’ public activities, including State party reviews that do take place, will be webcast on UN Web TV.